ADR-007/courtcorrect-interview/README.md

         - Pytest
         - Docker
     - Features
-        - Basic endpoint to fetch paginated list of results
+        - Basic endpoint to fetch a paginated list of results with filters
 - Frontend
     - Stack
         - TypeScript